adamwong246/testeranto/README.md

 # testeranto.ts
 ## teeny tiny tightly-typed typescript tests

-testeranto.ts a Typescript testing framework.
-It is a way of specifing stateful logic, lifting that knowledge out of your codebase into a high-level cucumber-like specification.
-Testeranto is NOT for testing pure functions- it is designed only to address _stateful_ logic.
+Testeranto.ts a Typescript testing framework.
+It is a way of specifing stateful logic, lifting that knowledge out of your stakeholder's head and into a high-level strongly-typed specification.
+Testeranto can test any statefull code, from individual javascript classes to entire services, all with the stakeholder-friendly gherkin-like syntax we all know and love.
+Most testing frameworks focus either on the small-scale (unit tests) or the large-scale (integration tests, E2E tests) but testeranto brings them all under 1 tent, providing 1 type interface for all your tests.

+Testeranto is NOT for testing stateless, or "pure", functions- it is designed only to address _stateful_ logic.
+Testeranto is made to test individual classes as well as more complex pieces of code but it's not designed to address functions themselves.

-Testeranto is pure typescript that adds zero dependencies.
+Testeranto is pure Typescript with zero dependencies.
 You are free to use any other testing, or test-reporting, frameworks you'd like in conjunction.

-Typescript makes it very easy to implement your testeranto interfaces, of which you will need 1 for each class or type signature.
-Each will consist 4 simple classes, corresponding to Suite, Given, When, and Then cucumber steps.

-### Examples
+---

+### Example 1 - Testing a single class with TesterantoClassic

+If you want to test a single javascript class, you can use `TesterantoClassic` class to skip some boilerplate.

 #### a plain old javascript class